sveinbjornt/Sloth/README.md

 ## Build

-Sloth can be built either via the `xcodeproj` or by running the following command in the repository root:
+Sloth can be built using a reasonably modern version of Xcode via the `xcodeproj` or by running the following command in the repository root:

 ```
 make